-Upperside.
+UPPERSIDE.
 Female transparent rufous-white, glossy; the margins (broad at the apex) and the nervures rufous; a short, irregular, transverse band of brown at the end of the cell.

 The Male differs only in having the band at the end of the cell narrower.
+UNDERSIDE as above.